sebastian-kuebeck/encab/docs/configuration.rst

 -  ``enabled``: Boolean (optional) true: the extension is enabled

     Wether or not an extension is enabled by default is determined by the extension itself.
-    For built in extensions, only the log_satnitizer extension is enabled by default.
+    For built in extensions, only the log_sanitizer extension is enabled by default.

 -  ``module``: String (optional) The extension module name